mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/app-explorer/security/app-security/user-roles.md

 | All | End-users with this user role can manage all users and grant all user roles.
 Usually this option should only be configured for an administrator. |
 | Selected | End-users with this user role can manage users that have at most the selected user roles, and can grant only the selected user roles.
 Select **(No user roles)** to only manage users without a user role (for example, newly created users).
 If nothing is selected, end-users with this user role cannot manage users at all.  |

-Internally, user manangement properties are translated into entity access rules for **System.User**.
+Internally, user management properties are translated into entity access rules for **System.User**.
 This means that they are not applied in microflows that do not check entity access.

 ## 3 Read More